antonkulaga/scala-js-binding/README.md

         $ sbt//sbt console
         $ re-start //from sbt console

-It will open Akka-http app with some examples
+It will open Akka-http app with examples, code hightlights and explanations.

 Adding to your project
 ----------------------